rust-lang/rust/src/doc/complement-design-faq.md

 % The Rust Design FAQ

-This document describes decisions were arrived at after lengthy discussion and experimenting with alternatives.
+This document describes decisions that were arrived at after lengthy discussion and experimenting with alternatives.
 Please do not propose reversing them unless you have a new, extremely compelling argument.
 Note that this document specifically talks about the *language* and not any library or implementation.